Specification

 {"code":"log","event":"startup","config":{"api_key_secret":"***","endpoint":"https://storage.example.com","timeout_s":30,"max_file_size_bytes":10737418240},"args":{"input_path":"/data/backup.tar.gz","compression_level":9}}

-YAML (structured, keys stripped, for human inspection):
+YAML (structured, formatting suffixes stripped, for human inspection):

 ---